-- Replace damaged components immediately. - The rotor can spin without coming into contact with the stator. - The bearing insulation is not bridged. - Appropriately configured control and speed monitoring functions ensure that the the permissible speeds specified on the rating plate cannot be exceeded. - Any supplementary motor monitoring devices and equipment have been correctly connected and are fully functional.
+- Replace damaged components immediately. - Rotate the rotor to ensure that it does not touch the stator. - Ensure that the bearing insulation is not bridged/jumpered. - Using the appropriately designed and adjusted control and speed monitoring functions ensure that the permissible speeds specified on the rating plate cannot be exceeded. - Ensure that any supplementary equipment used to monitor the motor is correctly connected and is functioning.